 I sign to Jace.
 I prepare to channel Jack at Mommy’s dinner parties.
 I give the band director his marching orders.

-“You play the Oklahoma song from the Rogers and Hammerstein musical?”
+“You can play the Oklahoma song from the Rogers and Hammerstein musical?”

 “We’re going to sing the chorus part all the way through to the spelling O_K_L_A_H_O_M_A, then repeat it again until the team responds on the field.
 I’ll tell you when to stop.
 Just follow our singing.”

 He looks quizzically at me but nods that he understands.
 He tells the band members to pull the old Broadway standby out of their sheet music folders.

 I wait until the defense comes on after the offense goes another three-and-out set.
 They already look worn down.
 I wave to ‘Gator that we are ready, so he can start his antics on the sideline.
 The girls and I start singing as the band goes right into the chorus:

 “Ooook-lahoma, where the wind comes sweepin’ down the plain